 Yes, ha ha.
 They read the books but didn’t quite get the message.

 Spencer Kansa has written for a variety of publications including Hustler, Mojo, Erotic Review, and The NME.
 His interviews with William Burroughs, Allen Ginsberg, Paul Bowles and Herbert Huncke feature in Joe Ambrose’s book Chelsea Hotel, Manhattan (Headpress).
 He is the author of Wormwood Star, a biography of the American artist and occult icon, Marjorie Cameron (Mandrake of Oxford).
-His novel, Zoning, will soon be published by City of Recovery Press.
+His novel, Zoning, was published by Beatdom Books.
 For more info: www.spencerkansa.com

 (c)Illustration Isaac Bonan